SahithyaAluru/Linkdin_Insights_Scrapper/README.md

     created_at DATETIME,
     FOREIGN KEY (page_id) REFERENCES pages(id)
 );

 employees: An auxiliary table for employee data (though the provided code does not currently implement scraping for this table, the schema is prepared).

-SQL

 CREATE TABLE employees (
     id INT AUTO_INCREMENT PRIMARY KEY,